 II.
 The House of Lords

-The Lords Spiritual — the bishops of the Church of England — should likewise be removed from the House as voting members.
-If it is judged essential to maintain the established Church's formal connection to Parliament, the bishops might be retained as non-voting members with speaking rights, but the principle that twenty-six clerics of a single denomination should hold legislative power in a pluralist society is no longer sustainable.
+The Lords Spiritual — the bishops of the Church of England, of whom twenty-six seats are reserved and twenty-three are currently filled — should likewise be removed from the House as voting members.
+If it is judged essential to maintain the established Church's formal connection to Parliament, the bishops might be retained as non-voting members with speaking rights, but the principle that clerics of a single denomination should hold legislative power in a pluralist society is no longer sustainable.
+The wider question of disestablishment is left for another remembrance.

 | Criterion Applied | Remaining Members |